-- Build pupils' resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist5 views.
-It is important to emphasise that the Prevent duty is not intended to stop pupils debating controversial issues.
-On the contrary, the school will provide a safe space in which children, young people and staff can understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist arguments - Ensure that children know who to talk to if they are worried or concerned about any issue affecting their lives. - Assess the risk of children being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology.
+Build pupils' resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views.
+It is important to emphasise that the Prevent Duty is not intended to stop pupils debating controversial issues.
+On the contrary, the school will provide a safe space in which children, young people

+- and staff can understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist arguments - Ensure that children know who to talk to if they are worried or concerned about any issue affecting their lives. - Assess the risk of children being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology.
 This means being able to demonstrate both a general understanding of the risks affecting children and young people in the area and a specific understanding of how to identify individual children who may be at risk of radicalisation and what to do to support them. - Provide information about what can cause extremism, about preventative actions taking place locally and nationally and where additional information and advice can be obtained. - Be familiar with any local extremist issues outlined in updates in the KCC Prevent newsletter so that we can respond in an appropriate and proportionate way - At the same time the school will be aware of the increased risk of online radicalisation, as terrorist organisations often seek to radicalise young people through the use of social media and the internet.
+The school guides children in how to verify sources of information and about 'fake news'.